 FOOD AND DRINKS

 Accessible restrooms are available at the front of the site in the Orientation Building, and in the basement of the Sir John Monash Centre.

 While most strollers are permitted inside the Centre, please be advised that restrictions may apply.

 The Sir John Monash Centre has been designed to cater to visitors of varying abilities.
 To enter the centre there are a series of ramps and a lift is available in the main building to access the locker and restroom facilities.
 Please contact us before your visit if you have any specific concerns.

-Coach, car and disabled parking is available on site, and there is a drop-off zone just near the entry.
+Coach, car and disabled parking is available on site.

 If you are travelling with a group, bookings are necessary to guarantee a booking time.